-In addition to any state prohibitions against health care fraud, federal health fraud law will apply in most situations.
+In addition to any state prohibitions against health care fraud, the federal health fraud law will apply in most situations.
 This law is very broad, applying when anyone makes an attempt to defraud any health care benefits program with the intent to gain control of money or property.
 The federal law applies in all states regardless of whether state law punishes health care fraud as a crime.
 (18 U.S.C. § 1347 (2022).)

 At the state level, a defendant could face charges for health care fraud, insurance fraud, identity theft or fraud charges, or prescription fraud, to name a few.
 Federal law provides for both civil and criminal penalties for health care fraud.
 The difference between a civil penalty and a criminal one is that criminal penalties allow for fines, prison, and an order to pay restitution (compensate the victim for any money lost as a result of the fraud).
-Civil penalties only result in an order to pay restitution (no jail time or fine).
-Criminal health care fraud charges, both at the state and federal level, can lead to serious consequences for anyone convicted.
+Civil penalties result in an order to pay restitution (but no jail time or fine).

-Prison.
-Health care fraud is a serious offense, and can lead to lengthy prison sentences.
-Making a false claim or false statement in relation to a Medicaid or Medicare claim can result in a 5 year prison sentence per offense, while a conviction for federal health care fraud can result in a 10 year sentence for each offense.
-If the health care fraud results in serious bodily injury to someone there is a potential sentence of up to 20 years in prison, while an act of health care fraud that results in someone's death has a potential life sentence.
+Making a false statement in relation to a Medicaid or Medicare claim can result in a 5-year prison sentence per offense, while a conviction for federal health care fraud can result in a 10-year sentence for each offense.
+If the fraud results in serious bodily injury to someone there is a potential sentence of up to 20 years in prison, while an act of health care fraud that results in someone's death has a potential life sentence.

-Restitution.
 As part of a criminal fraud sentence, the judge can order defendants to pay back the amount of money they improperly obtained as a result of their fraudulent acts.
-For example, a doctor who improperly billed an insurance company for tests not performed, and who received payment for these tests, can be ordered to pay this money back to the insurance company.
-Restitution is in addition to a fine, which is paid to the government.
+For example, a doctor, who improperly billed an insurance company for tests not performed and received payment for these tests, can be ordered to pay this money back to the insurance company.
+This type of order is known as a restitution order.